-Several weeks into my new life as a follower of Jesus, something went wrong with the front end of my car, including the brakes.
+Several weeks into my new life as a follower of Jesus, something went wrong with my car’s brakes.
 Over the previous decade or so, I had changed the brake pads and rotors on cars many times.
 But whatever was wrong this time eluded my limited capabilities as a mechanic.
 I also didn’t have any money.
 I did have Matthew 17:20, though.

 Matthew 17:20 is the famous and oft-quoted passage in which Jesus tells his disciples, “For truly, I say to you, if you have faith like a grain of mustard seed, you will say to this mountain, ‘Move from here to there,’ and it will move, and nothing will be impossible for you.”

 As a new Christian who couldn’t afford to get his car fixed, I concluded that Matthew 17:20 should be applied to the front end of my car.
 With all the faith that I could muster, I got on my knees and fervently prayed that God would repair my car.
 Before heading out the door to go to work, I prayed again, just to be sure.